ordina-jworks/ordina-jworks.github.io/_posts/2020-08-28-kubernetes-clients-comparison.md

 It has lots of features, a clean user interface, and has the support of a big company in the IT industry behind it.
 This dashboard runs locally, which means you do not need to install it on your cluster, unlike the official Kubernetes dashboard.

-Installing and accessing the dashboard is very straight-forward; it is as easy as running an install command (on Mac, I used Homebrew) and then running the `octant` command from your terminal.
+Installing and accessing the dashboard is very straight-forward; it is as easy as running an install command (on Mac, we used Homebrew) and then running the `octant` command from your terminal.
 Once it's running, you will find that the navigation is simple.
-I didn't need to look around and search a lot to find what I need.
+We didn't need to look around and search a lot to find what we need.

 You are greeted by the application with a nice and well-ordered summary of your cluster resources.
 Navigating through the dashboard feels very comfortable and swift.
 They offer both a dark and light theme, which you will be able to see down below.